openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-The **scope** of a name is the region of program code within which the entity declared by that name can be referred to without the qualification of the name.
+The *scope* of a name is the region of program code within which the entity declared by that name can be referred to without the qualification of the name.
-In other words, the name is accessible in some context if it can be used in this context by its *simple* name.
+It means that a name is accessible in some context if it can be used in this context by its *simple* name.

-The nature of usage of a scope depends on the kind of the name.
-A type name is used to declare variables or constants;
-a function name is used to call that function.
+The nature of scope usage depends on the kind of the name.
+A type name is used to declare variables or constants.
+A function name is used to call that function.

 .. index::
    scope